 Depending on your child's age, these programmes may take place at school, or with a parent, carer or teacher.

 Applied behaviour analysis (ABA)

 Applied behaviour analysis (ABA) involves breaking down skills (such as communication and cognitive skills) into small tasks and teaching those tasks in a highly structured way, as well as rewarding and reinforcing positive behaviour while discouraging inappropriate behaviour.

-ABA sessions are normally carried out at home, although some programmes can be intergrated into schools or nurseries.
+ABA sessions are normally carried out at home, although some programmes can be integrated into schools or nurseries.

-Read more about ABA on the Research Autism website.
+Read more about ABA and early intensive behavioural intervention (EIBI) on the Research Autism website.

 TEACCH (Treatment and Education of Autistic and Related Communication Handicapped Children) is a type of educational intervention that places great emphasis on structured learning by using visual prompts.
 This is because research has found that children with ASD often respond better to information that is presented visually.

 TEACCH is often delivered at special day centres, but you can also have training so you can continue the intervention activities at home.

 Read more about TEACCH on the Research Autism website.